 Net change in fund balances - total governmental funds \$ 73,077 The change in net position reported for governmental activities in the Statement of Activities is different because: Governmental funds report capital outlays as expenditures.
 However, on the Statement of Activities, depreciation expense is recognized to allocate the cost of these items over their estimated useful lives.
 This is the amount by which depreciation (\$1,733,204) and transfer to hospital (\$829,125) exceeds capital outlays (\$164,057) and gain on disposal of equipment (\$16,582).
 (2,381,690) Revenues in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds.
 This is the amount of increase in deferred taxes, assessments, and ambulance revenue.
 5,636 The issuance of long-term debt (e.g., bonds) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
 Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the Statement of Activities.
-This amount is the net effect of these differences in the treatment of long-term debt and related items: Principal payments on long-term debt1,145,0 (107,4 Net decrease in unamortized bond premium 196) Accrued leave (16,4 - 1,236,418 Net pension obligation and related accounts (156, 9) (172,997) Change in Net Position of Governmental Activities \$ (1,239,556)
+This amount is the net effect of these differences in the treatment of long-term debt and related items: Principal payments on long-term debt Net decrease in deferred loss on bond refunding Net decrease in unamortized bond premium 1,145,000 (107,496) 198,914 Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+This amount represents the net decrease (increase) in the following: Accrued interest payable Accrued leave Net pension obligation and related accounts 419 (16,469) (156,947) 1,236,418 (172,997) Change in Net Position of Governmental Activities \$ (1,239,556)